 Getting plenty of fresh air and sunshine is great for any person striving to live an active, healthy life.
 Gardening provides a relaxing opportunity to get outside and bring new life into the world, making for a surefire way to boost your mood.
 Aside from being a fun way to spend a sunny morning, growing your own produce helps you contribute to sustainability efforts and can even save you some green on your next grocery bill.
 It’s also an exercise in patience, and can help teach you how to keep your cool in situations outside the yard.
 Gardening has also been proven to be incredibly beneficial for people recovering from illness or depression.

-Spring is here and it’s time to bloom into action.
+Earth day is right around the corner (April 22) and as spring arrives it’s time to bloom into action.
 If you’ve been on the lookout for a new hobby to enjoy on your own or a great activity to share with loved ones, gardening might be the perfect way to spend your spring days!